 - You may be required to pay the provider’s actual charge before you leave the provider’s office or facility.
 Before services are rendered, we encourage you to confirm with the provider about when you are expected to pay for the services.

 - You may also need to file a claim with HMSA to be reimbursed for the portion that HMSA owes for the service.
 Please check with the provider.
-See Filing medical claims for services from nonparticipating providers if you will be submitting a claim for payment.
+See Filing medical claims for services from nonparticipating providers if you’ll be submitting a claim for payment.
 No payment will be made on claims received by HMSA more than one year after the last day on which you received services.

 Below is an example of how your portion of the costs for covered services may be calculated for a major surgical procedure performed outside of Hawaii.
 The figures listed are for illustration purposes only.
 The cost of actual services rendered may vary.
 Your copayment will be what is listed in your Guide to Benefits.

-| Nonparticipating ||$100,000 ||$40,000 ||30% of eligible charge ||$40,000 x 30% = $12,000 |
+|Nonparticipating||$100,000||$40,000||30% of eligible charge||$40,000 x 30% = $12,000

 Difference between eligible charge and actual charge = $60,000 ($100,000 - $40,000)